youth playing in concert

 • Once the office receives your registration, you will be assigned a specific time during your instrument’s block.
 You will receive your time slot via email.

-• If you elect to submit an online audition, BYSO will provide specific instructions for online auditions, including how to complete the sight-reading requirement.
+• For those who need to audition via the online process, fill out the registration link below and select “Online submission” when prompted.
+If you elect to submit an online audition, BYSO will provide specific instructions for online auditions within two weeks of registration, including how to complete the sight-reading requirement.
+Online auditions will include recording all the audition music requirements in a single video, uploaded to YouTube (or similar platform) and submitting the link via the provided form.
 Audition music requirements located on our Ensemble Levels page still apply to online auditions.
 Virtual submissions must be received no later than August 10, 2023.
+(NOTE: students who elect to submit an online audition do not need prior permission from the office to do so.)

 Audition Day Guidelines

-• Arrive 15 minutes prior to your audition time slot on December 5th to check in and unpack your instrument.
+• Arrive 15 minutes prior to your audition time slot to check in and unpack your instrument.
 A BYSO staff member will direct you to your audition room.

 • Your audition will be no longer than 10 minutes.
 Required audition material can be found here.